zaha2020/Social_Networks/Eco_social_analysis_on_stock/README.md

 ## Decription:

 In the first phase, a general study was conducted on technical analysis, types of candles and types of indicators, etc., in various sources, including the introduced Telegram address.
-In the second phase, social data was received from the hashtag site in the form of two Excel files and Hashtag site for each 10 symbols, which Hashtag file was used for graphic analysis of Telegram channels for 10 symbols, which can be seen in the second phase of the project.
+In the second phase, social data was received from the hashtag site in the form of two Excel files and a Hashtag site for every 10 symbols, which Hashtag file was used for the graphic analysis of Telegram channels for 10 symbols, which can be seen in the second phase of the project.
 Next, in the third phase, economic and financial data were downloaded by Docker from [tsetms Pages](https://www.tsetmc.com/), then after several stages of coding for editing, the important columns of this data, along with the obtained indicators, were received for all 10 symbols and are transferred to the fourth phase.

 ![An overview of the project’s steps](shema.PNG "output of network ")